KlapkovGV/natural-language-processing/w1.intro/readme.md

 | **Better** | `better` | **good** | Lemma connects the comparative adjective to its base form. |
 | **Feet** | `feet` | **foot** | Lemma understands irregular plurals. |

-Part-of-speach awareness:
+Part-of-speech awareness:
 - the word: Saw;
 - stemming: returns saw;
 - lemmatization:
-  - if used as: He saw a bied, the lemma is see;
+  - if used as: He saw a bird, the lemma is see;
   - if used as: He used a saw, the lemma is saw.

 3. Roots vs. Stems